All People subcategories:

 Steve would clearly have preferred not to have to give a public explanation of the events concerned, but has had no choice but to do so given the public allegations that had been made against him.

-The Socialist Party will continue to work with Steve on the urgent task of building a mass movement against austerity.
+The Socialist Party will continue to work with Steve, who joined the Socialist Party a year after the alleged incident, on the urgent task of building a mass movement against austerity.

 Socialist Party Executive Committee